ASML to hire 100 researchers leaving Philips

-AMSTERDAM : Dutch semiconductor equipment maker ASML will hire 100 researchers who are leaving Philips, the companies said on Tuesday.
+AMSTERDAM: Dutch semiconductor equipment maker ASML will hire 100 researchers who are leaving Philips, the companies said on Tuesday (Jul 18).

 The hires were first reported by Dutch newspaper Het Financieele Dagblad.